Birrellc/Birrellc/README.md

 ---

 - 👉 I'm a graduate from the Code Institute.
-- 👀 I’m currently working on the Django section of the Code Institute Diploma in Full Stack Software Development.
-- 🎓 I'm currently learning Django and React.
+- 🎓 I'm currently learning React.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/chrisbirrell17/)
 - 🌎 I’m looking to collaborate on anything